MicrosoftDocs/defender-docs/defender-endpoint/comprehensive-guidance-on-linux-deployment.md

 Use the following steps to check the network connectivity of Microsoft Defender for Endpoint:

-1. See [Allow destinations for the Microsoft Defender for Endpoint traffic](#step-1-allow-urls-for-the-microsoft-defender-for-endpoint-traffic) that are allowed for the Microsoft Defender for Endpoint traffic.
+1. See [Step 1: Allow destinations for the Microsoft Defender for Endpoint traffic](#step-1-allow-destinations-for-the-microsoft-defender-for-endpoint-traffic) that are allowed for the Microsoft Defender for Endpoint traffic.

 2. If the Linux servers are behind a proxy, then set the proxy settings.
 For more information, see [Set up proxy settings](#step-2-set-up-proxy-settings).